Trivial File Transfer Protocol: Overview

 TFTP's design was influenced from the earlier protocol EFTP, which was part of the PARC Universal Packet protocol suite.
 TFTP was first defined in 1980 by IEN 133.

-In June 1981 The TFTP Protocol (Revision 2) was published as RFC 783 and later updated in July 1992 by RFC 1350 which fixed among other things the Sorcerer's Apprentice Syndrome.
-In March 1995 the TFTP Option Extension RFC 1782 updated later in May 1998 by RFC 2347, defined the option negotiation mechanism which establishes the framework for file transfer options to be negotiated prior to the transfer using a mechanism which is consistent with TFTP's original specification.
+In June 1981 The TFTP Protocol (Revision 2) was published as RFC 783 and later updated in July 1992 by RFC 1350 which fixed among other things the Sorcerer's Apprentice syndrome.
+In March 1995 the TFTP Option Extension RFC 1782 updated later in May 1998 by RFC 2347, defined the option negotiation mechanism which establishes the framework for file transfer options to be negotiated prior to the transfer using a mechanism that is consistent with TFTP's original specification.

 TFTP is a simple protocol for transferring files, implemented on top of the UDP/IP protocols using well-known port number 69.
 TFTP was designed to be small and easy to implement, and therefore it lacks most of the advanced features offered by more robust file transfer protocols.
 TFTP only reads and writes files from or to a remote server.
 It cannot list, delete, or rename files or directories and it has no provisions for user authentication.

 Today TFTP is generally only used on local area networks (LAN).

-Details
+Operation

-In TFTP, a transfer is initiated by the client issuing a request to read or write a particular file on the server.
+A TFTP transfer is initiated by the client issuing a request to read or write a particular file on the server.
 The request can optionally include a set of negotiated transfer parameters proposed by the client under the terms specified by RFC 2347.
-If the server grants the request, the file is sent in fixed length blocks of 512 bytes by default or the number specified in the blocksize negotiated option defined by RFC 2348.
-Each block of transferred data, which is usually carried within a single IP packet in order to avoid IP fragmentation, must be acknowledged by an acknowledgment packet before the next block can be sent.
-A data packet of less than 512 bytes or the agreed blocksize option signals termination of a transfer.
+If the server grants the request, the file is sent in fixed-length blocks of 512 bytes by default or the number specified in the blocksize negotiated option defined by RFC 2348.
+Each block of transferred data, which is usually carried within a single IP packet in order to avoid IP fragmentation, must be acknowledged before the next block can be sent.
+A data packet of less than 512 bytes or the agreed blocksize option signals the termination of a transfer.
 If a packet gets lost in the network, the intended recipient will timeout and may retransmit their last packet (which may be data or an acknowledgment), thus causing the sender of the lost packet to retransmit that lost packet.
-The sender has to keep just one packet on hand for retransmission, since the lock step acknowledgment guarantees that all older packets have been correctly received.
+The sender has to keep just one packet on hand for retransmission since the lock step acknowledgment guarantees that all older packets have been correctly received.
 Notice that both devices involved in a transfer are considered senders and receivers.
 One sends data and receives acknowledgments, the other sends acknowledgments and receives data.

 TFTP defines three modes of transfer: netascii, octet, and mail.